saulpw/visidata/visidata/guides/FrequencyTable.md

 Frequency Tables group rows into bins by column value, and includes summary columns for source columns with aggregators.

+Set `--numeric-binning` to bin numeric rows into ranges instead of discrete values.

 - {help.commands.freq_col}

 - {help.commands.freq_keys}